 What does "affordable housing" and "attainable housing" mean?

-For example, if a household earns $60,000 a year before tax, that household should spend less than $18,000 a year (or $1,500 a month) on total housing costs in order for the housing to be considered affordable.
+Example: If a household earns $60,000 a year before tax, they should spend less than $18,000 a year (or $1,500 a month) on total housing costs, including rent or mortgage, utilities, maintenance, and property taxes.

 Affordability is only one piece of the puzzle and that is why the Muskoka Housing Task Force is focused on Attainable Housing opportunities.